Cat Tests Positive for Rabies in Petersburg

 Central Virginia Health District Reports Rabies Confirmation in Campbell County

-LYNCHBURG, Va. – The Campbell County Health Department has received confirmation that a stray kitten, about 8 weeks of age, has tested positive for rabies.
-The kitten was found in the vicinity of Park Street and Lola Avenue in Altavista.
-Anyone who may have been exposed to a stray cat or other animal, by a bite, scratch or contact with saliva, in that area should consult with their physician and contact the Campbell County Health Department at (434) 332-9550.
+LYNCHBURG, VA. – The Campbell County Health Department has received confirmation that a dog, a coon hound about 10 years of age, has tested positive for rabies.
+The dog was in the vicinity of Booker Road and Lynchburg Avenue in Brookneal.
+Anyone who may have been exposed to a dog or other animal, by a bite, scratch or contact with saliva, in that area should consult with their physician and contact the Campbell County Health Department at (434) 332-9550.
 You may also contact the health department by email at AskCVHD@vdh.virginia.gov.

-This incident is a reminder that rabies is present in Virginia.
+This incident is a reminder that rabies is present in Virginia and sometimes infects domestic animals like dogs and cats.
 Rabies is caused by a virus that attacks the nervous system and is lethal if proper medical care is not given following an exposure to the virus.
 The most common source of exposure to rabies is a bite by a rabid animal.
-Rabies may also be transmitted by saliva from a rabid animal coming into contact with open wounds, the mouth, eyes, or nose.
+Rabies may also be transmitted by saliva from a rabid animal coming into contact with open wounds, the mouth, eyes or nose.

 Additional steps that can be taken to prevent rabies in people and pets include: